ocaml/omd/README.md

 ------------

 `omd` is implemented in OCaml, therefore it needs it to be compiled.
 OCaml 4.00.1 and then 4.01.0 have been used.
-Omd should be compatible with 3.12.0 as well, if it's not then please [open an issue](https://github.com/pw374/omd/issues).
+OMD should be compatible with 3.12.0 as well, if it's not then please [open an issue](https://github.com/pw374/omd/issues).